 I sat down in the harshly lit conference room and slid his birthday present across the table.
-It was September 29th—my boss’s birthday.
+It was September 29, 2011—my boss’s birthday.
 And it was less than a month before my 30th birthday.
 It was also the day I lost my job.

-My boss, my boss’s boss, and a lady from human resources were sitting on the other side of the large, meticulously-polished conference table.
+My boss, his boss, and a kind woman from human resources were sitting on the other side of the large, meticulously-polished conference table.
 My boss shook his head and a frown materialized on his face.
-I knew it wasn’t good news—sitting in a room with your boss, his boss, and HR typically isn’t a recipe for good news—but my first thought was, “It really sucks for him that he has to let me go on his birthday.”
+I knew it wasn’t good news, but my first thought was, “It really sucks for him that he has to fire me on his birthday.”

 “We’ve eliminated your position with the latest round of cuts.
-This change is effective immediately,” one of them said.
+This change is effective immediately,” my boss said.
 And that’s when everything changed.

-Seven months after Joshua left his job, I was laid off with no notice, with no friendly warning, with no heads-up—just blind-sided after working incredibly hard for a corporation.
-Seven years, eight job titles, living the corporate dream—over in an instant.
+Seven months after Joshua walked away from his job, I was laid off with no notice—blind-sided after working my ass off for that corporation.
+Seven years and seven promotions later, I was living the corporate dream—and then it was over in an instant.

 “Do you have any additional questions before HR goes over the details with you?”

 No, I didn’t have any additional questions.
 I just sat there and thought, “This is the best thing that could have happened to me.”

 It was as if a gigantic weight had been lifted off my shoulders.
 I knew it was time for me to move on, and this was the nudge I needed to jump off Corporate America’s cliff … umm, I mean ladder.

 It was the nudge I needed to focus my time on the important things in life—my health, my relationships, my growth as an individual, and contributing to other people in meaningful ways.
 Yes, this is the drastic change I needed—a change I hadn’t been willing to make on my own.